-Bureau researchers work with the same teachers each academic year unless changes occur because of a teacher retirement or a new school joining the program.
-Researchers communicate directly with teachers to schedule field trips in the fall (September or October), winter (January or February), and spring (April or May).
+Bureau researchers work with the same teachers each academic year unless changes occur such as a teacher's retirement or reassignment.
+Researchers communicate directly with teachers to schedule field trips in the fall (September, October, or November), winter (January or February), and spring (April or May).
 The teacher arranges transportation to the study sites (via bus or SUV, depending on class size) and a substitute teacher to cover their classroom for the day.
 To encourage school districts to continue participating in the THSCMP, project support provides funding to cover the cost of student transportation and substitute teachers.
 A stipend is also provided to the participating teachers.

 The most heavily used segments of the Texas coast are monitored two or three times a year (Fig. 1).
 Students monitor beaches, dunes, and vegetation lines on the following sandy barrier islands and peninsulas: Bolivar Peninsula, Galveston Island, Follets Island, Quintana Beach, Matagorda Peninsula, Mustang Island, and North and South Padre Islands.
-Staff from the Lower Colorado River Authority (LCRA) at Matagorda Bay Nature Park help facilitate field trips on Matagorda Peninsula, and graduate students from the Harte Research Institute, Texas A&M University-Corpus Christi help with the Cunningham Middle School field trips.
+Staff from the Lower Colorado River Authority (LCRA) at Matagorda Bay Nature Park help facilitate field trips on Matagorda Peninsula, and occasionally graduate students from the Harte Research Institute, Texas A&M University-Corpus Christi help with the Cunningham Middle School field trips.